00f2ff/duncan.lol/README.md

 The website itself uses Next.js, React and TypeScript, and is deployed using Vercel.
 It uses [`next-mdx-remote`](https://github.com/hashicorp/next-mdx-remote) and [mdx-js](https://mdxjs.com/) to convert static `.mdx` files into JSX.
 The site uses static site generation for speediness.
 The other goal of using `.mdx` files is so I can insert visualization or interactivity into an individual post without needing to create a custom page.

 I could have built a more reactive application that would keep the site at content parity with my Notion database, but that felt too over-engineered for the frequency at which I write/update content, so instead I use `make notion`, `npm run dev`, `tsc` and `git push origin head` which triggers a production build and deployment in Vercel.

-I should add [`husky`](https://www.npmjs.com/package/husky) for pre-commit hooks.
+todo:
+- [] Add style documentation (chakra, adobe, etc)
+- [] Add concurrent package.json scripting library so I can run checks from the monorepo's package.json commands